shobrook/syntaxis/README.md

 ## Install

-Compiled binaries are available for [every release](https://github.com/shobrook/saplings/releases), and you can also install `saplings` with `pip`:
+Compiled binaries are available for [every release](https://github.com/shobrook/saplings/releases), and you can also install `saplings` with pip:

 `$ pip install saplings`